pilosophos/pilosophos-site-v1/poetry-scraps.md

 ## Poetry scraps
 <p class="lead">Scraps of mediocre poetry written by yours truly</p>

+### Bliss
+Adobe CS3
+plus sketchy license key.
+Chiptune sets you free.

+Letters to your friends,
+fingers dancing upon keys.
+Would you like some help?

+Shooting stars stream down
+wond'rous sights before your eyes.
+Netscape Navigator.

+Faces from childhood
+come and go so all that's left:
+"Please like and subscribe."

+Hardhat, jackhammer,
+penguins waddling without a care.
+Where's our iceberg now?

 ### Demon, Demon 2
 feeling like the sky is falling never know when god is calling